ai-ptd-dev/ptd-python-cli/docs/base/performance.md

 3. **Memory usage** is drastically reduced (94%)
 4. **Deployment** is simplified (single binary)

-For CLI tools, system utilities, and performance-critical applications, the PTD paradigm offers the best of both worlds: Ruby's development speed with Rust's execution speed.
+For CLI tools, system utilities, and performance-critical applications, the PTD paradigm offers the best of both worlds: Python's development speed with Rust's execution speed.